 Instructions to use this template

-All yellow indicated numbers in the Competence training and awareness procedure need action to be taken.
+All yellow indicated numbers in the Competence training and awareness procedure need action.
 Below are details

 1. Provide the Revision History of the document